googleapis/google-cloud-node/packages/logging-winston/README.md

 // ...you're good to go!
 ```

+## Error Reporting

+Any `Error` objects you log at severity `error` or higher can automatically be picked up by [Stackdriver Error Reporting][error-reporting] if your application is running on Google Cloud Platform.
+You may also want to see the [@google-cloud/error-reporting][@google-cloud/error-reporting] module which provides direct access to the Error Reporting API.

 ## Formatting Request Logs

 To format your request logs you can provide a `httpRequest` property as part of the log metadata you provide to winston.
 We will treat this as the [`HttpRequest`][http-request-message] message and Stackdriver logging will show this as a request log.
 Example: